 John Kelso (Cusack) is a young writer from New York who has been sent to Savannah on behalf of Town and Country magazine to cover a very prestigious Christmas party.
 This elegant, lavish and stylish event is given each year by Jim Williams (Spacey), one of Savannah's most prominent and colorful citizens.

-Williams is an antiques dealer, collector and restoration specialist who has built his wealth through the reconstruction and sale of the numerous 18th and 19th century homes which elegantly frame the city's historic squares.
+Williams is an antiques dealer, collector and restoration specialist who has built his wealth through the reconstruction and sale of the numerous 18th and 19th century homes which elegantly .mp3e the city's historic squares.
 His own home, Mercer House, is located on the corner of Monterey Square and was built in 1860 by General Hugh Mercer, whose great-grandson was popular songwriter Johnny Mercer.
 The house is an elegant, stately Southern mansion.

 John Kelso's assignment seems straightforward.
 He will simply immerse himself in Savannah's gracious Southern atmosphere and describe the colorful history of Mercer House.
 He will highlight the party preparations and Jim Williams' exclusive guest list.
 Finally, he will attend the elegant black-tie event and report on the festivities.

 Unfortunately, things don't quite work out that way.

 In a sequence of events set in motion following his courtly Christmas party, Jim Williams is arrested for murder.
 Claiming self-defense, Williams has shot and killed his live-in lover, Billy Hanson (Jude Law), who, it seems, had a history of irrational, often violent behavior.

 John Kelso's Town and Country magazine article soon evolves into a book about a startling murder trial in an unexpected setting, with Kelso the outside observer, though not quite the objective eye he hopes to be.